Registered Purebred Flocks

 - Minimum fleece length at time of inspection: Merino - 2cm; other fine wool - 3cm; strong wool - 5cm.

-- Administration costs a fee of $25.00 plus GST will be charged to register a flock, plus a fee of $1.00 per head for each sheep registered.
+- Administration costs a fee of $25.00 will be charged to register a flock, plus a fee of $1.00 per head for each sheep registered.

-Further details are printed in the Association's Flock Book.
+Further details are printed in the Registered Breeds Handbook (PDF 2994KB) and in the Association's Flock Book.

 Anyone wanting further information about registered purebred sheep should contact the Registrar, Sydney Shep, Aeolia, PO Box 6386, Wellington, email@example.com.